doctrine-extensions/DoctrineExtensions/README.markdown

 ordering of nodes.
 - Also there are good news for ODM users, @mtotheikle is working on **materialized path** strategy for ODM Tree like documents.

-**2011-04-16**

-- Translation **query walker** is a killer feature for translatable extension.
-It lets to translate any query components and filter or order by translated fields.
-I recommmend you to use it extensively since it is very performative also.

 ### ODM MongoDB support